infinilabs/coco-extensions/docs/README.md

 described by the `developer.json` file.
 Developers can customize their profile picture, which should be placed in the `assets` directory.

-Extensions created by the developer are also placed there.
+Extensions created by a developer are placed under the developer directory.
 Each extension resides in its own sub-directory, with a structure similar to the developer directory: an `assets` folder for extension-specific resources and a `plugin.json` file that describes the extension.

 ```sh
 extensions/